Keycloak MFA: Configuration Patterns for Enterprise

 Offering Multiple Second-Factor Options

 Most enterprise deployments want to let users choose between OTP and WebAuthn.
-To do this, create a sub-flow within the Forms flow:
+The default flow already has the shape for this, so you do not need to build a new sub-flow:

 This presents users with a choice.
 If they have both OTP and WebAuthn configured, Keycloak shows a selection screen.
 If they have only one configured, it goes directly to that method.